Reasons to Follow Jesus

-If we are going to learn to follow Jesus - and teach our children to do the same - we have to figure out why.
-When we understand our reasons for following God then we will be better able to do it even when it is contrary to our desires.
-Here are my top reasons to follow Jesus:
+If we are going to learn to follow Jesus–and teach our children to do the same–we have to figure out our why.
+When we understand our reasons for following God then we’ll be better able to do it even when it’s contrary to our desires.
+Here are my top ten reasons to follow Jesus:

-Understanding your reasons for following Jesus gives you a starting point to help your child grow spiritually.
+Understanding your reasons to follow Jesus gives you a starting point to help your child grow spiritually.
 If you can communicate your reasons in a way your child can understand, they will be able to find their own reasons to follow Christ.
 Discipleship starts at home with us teaching our children how to follow the rules.

 One of the best ways to help your child’s spiritual maturity is to include biblical training in every aspect of life.
 Here are some quick ways to do that every day:

-2. When giving instructions or advice, try to include a Bible character or reference a Bible verse when you are doing so.
-You don't have to quote the chapter and verse (in most cases it might be better not to) but include the biblical principle.
+2. When giving instructions or advice, try to include the example of a Bible character or reference a Bible verse when you’re doing so.
+You don’t have to quote the chapter and verse (in most cases it may be better not to) but include the biblical principle.

 3. Encourage them to read the Bible by pointing out the amazing benefits of reading the Bible.
 One cool way to get them to read the Bible is to listen to a dramatized version of the Bible or watch scripturally-sound animations.

 4. Teach them to respect adults and other authority figures.
-All too soon your little prince or princess will have to join the ranks of students in the classroom.
-They need to understand the importance of respecting their teachers.
-Even if you're homeschooling, your child needs to learn how to follow the rules.
+All too soon your little princess will have to join the ranks of students in the classroom.
+You need them to understand that they should respect their teachers.
+Even if you’re homeschooling, your child needs to learn how to follow the rules.

 At first, I did it because I got tired of fighting everything and everyone.
 And then, I followed the rules because it no longer fit the woman I had become in Christ.
 Once I figured out my reasons for following Jesus, I had to learn to march to a new beat.
 So I’m putting together a few tips to help you and your child learn to follow the rules.

 Align the rules with your values: You are more likely to follow the rules if you believe in them.
 Before you sign up with an organization whether it is for school or employment, find out what they stand for.
 Ask yourself: are they behaving ethically?
 Morally?
 Fairly?
 Do I want to be associated with the values this company stands for?
-How does this line up with what I believe as a Christian?
 Teach your child how to do this.

 Know your boundaries: Okay, so you’ve done the research, you’ve studied the rules; you’ve aligned them with your values.
 What do you do when the rules on paper are different than what is practiced?